-Trigger Point Dry Needling (TDN) is a form of soft tissue mobilization utilizing sterile needles to mechanically stimulate areas of a muscle with abnormal tone or tightness that has persisted over time and is now causing pain in the area or pain referred at or around a joint.
+The type that I practice is referred to as Trigger Point Dry Needling (TDN).
+It’s a form of soft tissue mobilization utilizing sterile needles to mechanically stimulate areas of a muscle with abnormal tone or tightness that has persisted over time and is now causing pain in the area or pain referred at or around a joint.
 TDN is utilized as part of a manual therapy and therapeutic exercise program to reduce pain, improve joint movement and function, and return the patient to activities that were once too painful.

 Soft Tissue Mobilization